roughdrafts-xyz/Linki/README.md

 Git isn't very oriented toward non-developers, and its purpose is different.
 Existing wiki solutions built on top of git are great, but they are not purpose-built.

-For example, a sigili hosting service (like [roughdrafts.xyz](#)) could provide permissions on who can read what articles by article, group, or wiki.
+For example, a linki hosting service (like [roughdrafts.xyz](#)) could provide permissions on who can read what articles by article, group, or wiki.
 It could also introduce something like pull requests for articles.
 (By the way, [roughdrafts.xyz](#)) does this today.
 Check it out!)

 ## How do I prevent plagiarism?

-If you use a sigili hosting service it might be able to act as a Timestamp Authority.
+If you use a linki hosting service it might be able to act as a Timestamp Authority.
 If this is the case, anyone who trusts that host can use it to verify who published something first and you can use it to store copies of the verification.

 You could also use this [pre-publish hook](#) to digitally timestamp your articles using the [FreeTSA Timestamp Authority service](https://www.freetsa.org/index_en.php) and [Sigstore TSA](https://www.sigstore.dev/).